Aksem/sprotty-routing-libavoid/README.md

     });
     ```

+If you face with any problems, check also [libavoid-js FAQ](https://github.com/Aksem/libavoid-js#faq) .

 ## Known limitations

 - if AnchorComputer returns anchors on sides of connectables on first rendering, then anchors are attached to sides of connectables